Flora Walsh: Career

 By the age of 15, despite having appeared on the local stage only occasionally, Walsh was described by The Boston Globe as a natural "remarkable dancer", having never had any formal tuition; she was also described as a "chubby child".
 In the fall of 1885, her dramatic company was playing in towns in Colorado when they got stranded in the Rocky Mountains, 60 miles away from the nearest railroad.
 With little chance of leaving, they spent the winter in the mountain town of Aspen.
 Walsh became a popular performer there, making many friends among the local people.
 Amateur actors and actresses in the town would occasionally entertain in the town's only opera house, the Rink Opera House, and producers would consider the success of their performance a near certainty if they engaged Walsh.
 During her stay, several benefit performances were provided by the local population to show their appreciation to Walsh and her contribution to their entertainment.

+Walsh was engaged to appear in a production of in Charles H. Hoyt's play Rag Baby in 1885 at Bush Street Theater in San Francisco, after one of the actresses withdrew due to illness.
+She appeared in other Hoyt plays later in the 1880s, including A Tin Soldier and A Parlor Match.
+From late 1888, she appeared as the character Baggage in another of Hoyt's plays, A Brass Monkey.

-Her last theatrical appearance was on January 12, 1893, at the Tremont Theatre, where she played Bossy Brander in A Texas Steer.
+Her last theatrical appearance was on January 12, 1893, at the Tremont Theatre, where she played Bossy Brander in A Texas Steer; the role marked "the greatest hit of her life".
 She had been performing in this play for over a year, including at the New Park Theatre on Broadway in 1891.
+She had received praise from the Los Angeles Times' reviewer in 1892 for her performances in the role, with the review remarking that she was "very natural" and calling her acting "excellent".

 Death

 During her last performance, Walsh was described as being "distressed by a severe cold" and had difficulty speaking.
 As her cold progressed, an abscess appeared on her neck, and she endured excruciating pain for several days.
 The abscess was lanced but, instead of healing, she developed pneumonia and ultimately succumbed to the disease.

 Walsh died on January 22, 1893, in Boston, Massachusetts, at the Parker House following a ten-day illness.
 She was 22 years old.
 In her presence were her husband and mother.
 The funeral took place in the Charlestown neighborhood of Boston.
-Her death "cast a gloom" over her company, and her widower husband ceased watching the play following her death.
-Tim Murphy, who had performed alongside Walsh, noted she would not be forgotten by the acting company, nor her manner of moving "about like a ray of sunshine, cheering everyone by the geniality of her kindly disposition".
+Her death "cast a gloom" over her company, and her widower ceased watching the play following her death.
+Tim Murphy, who had performed alongside Walsh, noted she would be remembered for her manner of moving "about like a ray of sunshine, cheering everyone by the geniality of her kindly disposition".